 You may request that we destroy the personal data that we hold about you, provided that there is no legitimate reason for us continuing to hold it, that is to say if it is unlikely to be of any legal or practical purpose in the future.
 Please contact us to request this.

 Your right to object

 The General Data Protection Regulation gives you the right to object to our processing of your personal information and to ask us to stop processing it.
 However, it also gives us the right to continue to process it if we can demonstrate compelling legitimate grounds for the processing that override your interests, rights and freedoms.
 To exercise your right to object, contact us, giving specific reasons why you are objecting to the processing of your personal data.
 These reasons should be based upon your particular situation.

 If you believe that we have mishandled your data, you have the right to lodge a complaint with the Information Commissioner’s Office.
 You can report a concern here (but do contact us first, so that we can try and help).

 Our use of your data, cookies, and external services: what you should know, and how to opt out if you want to.

 To make our service easier or more useful, we sometimes place small data files on your computer or mobile phone, known as cookies; many websites do this.
-We use this information to, for example, remember you have logged in so you don't need to do that on every page, or to measure how people use the website so we can improve it and make sure it works properly.
-Below, we list the cookies and services that this site can use.
+We use this information to, for example, remember you have logged in so you don't need to do that on every page.
+Below, we list the cookies that this site can use.

 Bits of wording taken from the gov.uk cookies page (under the Open Government Licence).